Jacarte/PSubKo/Readme.md

-Lightweight pub/sub architecture in Kotlin (LiPSubKo)
+Lightweight pub/sub architecture in Kotlin (PSubKo)
 ===

 This project is the core to create separate computing nodes inside a pub/sub architecture.
 There are two implementations for message dispatching, one using naive in-memory implementation and another using RabbitMQ client interface.
 It means to be lightweight.
 The core package is implemented in Kotlin.